Corporate Governance Guidelines

 6. Change in Principal Position or Other Significant Change.
 A Company management director must resign or retire concurrently with resignation or upon retirement from active Company management.
 A non-management director must also offer his or her resignation to the Chair and the Chair of the Nominating, Governance and Corporate Responsibility Committee in the event of any significant change in his or her personal circumstances that affects his or her ability to contribute to the Company, including a change in his or her principal position, primary job responsibilities or situation, so that the Board, through the Nominating, Governance and Corporate Responsibility Committee, can consider the action, if any, to be taken with respect to such person’s offer of resignation.

 7. Outside Board and Audit Committee Service.
 A director should send a written notice to, and engage in discussion with, the Chair of the Nominating, Governance and Corporate Responsibility Committee (or, in the event such director is the Chair of the Nominating, Governance and Corporate Responsibility Committee, to the Chair of the Board) prior to accepting an invitation to serve on any company board (whether public or private).
 Directors generally should not serve on more than three other public company boards, for a total of four public company boards, and members of the Company’s Audit Committee generally should not serve on more than two other public company audit committees, for a total of three public company audit committees.
 If a non-management director of the Company is an active executive officer of another public company, such director shall not serve on the board of more than two public companies, including the company of which they are an executive officer.
-The Company’s Chief Executive Officer may not serve on more than one outside public board (for a total of two public company boards, and shall consult with the Chair of the Board prior to accepting an outside board invitation).
+The Company’s Chief Executive Officer may not serve on more than one outside public board (for a total of two public company boards), and shall consult with the Chair of the Board (or, in the event the positions of Chair and Chief Executive Officer are combined, with the Lead Director) prior to accepting an outside board invitation.
 Service on boards or committees of other organizations should be consistent with the Company’s Code of Conduct, including its conflict of interest policies.

 8. Annual Election.
 Each director stands for election by the Company’s stockholders annually to serve a one-year term.